abyx/fweets/README.md

 ## Installation

-Fweets require a bit tech-savviness: we will setup a heroku app to run the server.
+Fweets requires a bit tech-savviness: we will setup a heroku app to run the server.

   1. Clone this project from GitHub: `git clone https://github.com/abyx/fweets.git`
   2. Create a Twitter application [here](https://dev.twitter.com/apps/new)